-The pro version of the font was created by Edward C. D. Hopkins in 2017.
+The Unicode version of the font was created by Edward C. D. Hopkins in 2017.
 Numismatica Pro is based on the work of several font designers who have permitted incorporation of their work.
 The baseline Latin, Greek and Cyrillic character sets are from the BPreplay font by George Triantafyllakos.
 Several monogram glyphs were borrowed from the series of Seleucid monogram fonts designed by Catharine Lorber and from fonts designed by Brad Nelson of Classical Numismatic Group, Inc. Additional monograms were contributed by Dr. Farhad Assar of Oxford, England.
-The majority of monograms I drew by hand based on photos of actual Parthian coins.
+I drew the majority of monograms by hand based on photos of actual Parthian coins.
 The many variations of archaic and ancient Greek letterforms were adapted from my earlier Numismatica symbol font and are consistent with their use in Dave Perry’s Cardo font.
-The Numismatica Pro font was created in support of the Sylloge Nummorum Parthicorum project.
+The Numismatica Pro font was created in support of this web site and the Sylloge Nummorum Parthicorum project.

 Click on the charts to enlarge

 The Unicode standard contains only one instance of each character and assigns it a unique name and code value.
-Special codes are provided for multiple variants of a character, and a "Private Use Area" is set aside for proprietary use.
+Special codes are provided for multiple variants of a character, and "Private Use Areas" are set aside for proprietary use.
 Because a single Greek letter letter may have numerous different letterforms, or glyphs, it is necessary to store these variant glyphs in Unicode's Private Use Area.
 Drawing on the above documents and expert advice, I defined a glyph chart for a Greek numismatic font.
 Unicode, and some specialty computer programs and operating systems, require distinctive names for the letterforms.
-In addition to the Greek characters found on ancient coins, special punctuation and symbols are necessary to describe coins, many of which are not in Unicode.
+In addition to the Greek characters found on ancient coins, special punctuation and symbols are necessary to describe coins.
+For more on this subject, refer to Leiden Conventions for Greek Numismatic Epigraphy.
+Many monograms and control marks are not in defined Unicode, but are available in the Numismatica Pro font.

 Drawing on the above and other sources, I prepared the following two charts to illustrate the glyphs used to describe Greek letters used on ancient coins and their descriptive names.
-All the below glyphs are contained in the Numismatica Pro Font.
+All the these glyphs are contained in the Numismatica Pro font.

 Click on the charts to enlarge